ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/vim.html.md

 ---
-pageType: 'note'
-title: 'Vim Tips'
+title: "Vim Tips"
+layout: "note"
+pageType: "note"
 ---

 Here are some nice tips and tricks I learned while practicing VIM at work or at